What is required to teach Hybrid or Distance Learning (Online) class at UW Tacoma?

 What about social distancing in classrooms?

 There is no requirement for social distancing in the classroom.
-The science suggests that vaccination, universal masking, and high-quality air filtration systems (all in place at UW Tacoma) provide substantial protection from virus transmission.
+The science suggests that vaccination and high-quality air filtration systems (in place at UW Tacoma) provide substantial protection from virus transmission.

 Is the air quality safe in our UW Tacoma classrooms?